DavidCary/react-measured-grid/docs/MeasuredGrid.md

 In that case, `MeasuredGrid` will create cells from the `dataArray` value.

-Otherwise, a common approach is to give `MeasuredGrid` a single child that is a function that returns a cell's contents and takes three arguments:
+Otherwise, a common approach is to give `MeasuredGrid` a single child that is a function that returns a cell's contents and takes one props-like argument containing the following three properties:

   - rowIndex: the zero-based row index of the cell
   - columnIndex: the zero-based column index of the cell